Topological phases and fractional excitations of the exciton condensate in a special class of bilayer systems: Conclusion

-\section{conclusion}
+\section{Conclusion}

-In conclusion, we have studied the exciton condensate in zero temperature limit in an electron-hole bilayer system adjacent to two insulating FM films.
-With the self-consistent mean-field method, we have found that the strong Rashba spin-orbit interaction in the electron and hole layers can induce the unconventional $p\pm ip$ or $p$ pairing states depending on the magnetization setup in the FM films.
-Correspondingly, the $p\pm ip$ pairing states present topologically nontrivial exciton condensate phase, which is characterized by nonzero TKNN number or the gapless edge states, while the $p$ paring states are topologically trivial.
-Furthermore, by low-energy analytic solution as well as exact numerical calculation, we have shown that in the topologically nontrivial exciton condensate phase, the presence of a $U(1)$ vortex results in the zero-mode fractionalized quasiparticle excitations that obey Abelian statistics.
+In conclusion, we have studied the exciton condensate in zero temperature limit in a special class of effective TCI bilayer system which is different from the semiconductor bilayer system in Ref. \cite{Hao} due to its preservation of PHS.
+With the self-consistent mean-field method, we have found that the Rashba SOC in the electron and hole layers can induce the unconventional $p\pm ip$ or $p$ pairing states that depend on the magnetization of the FM insulating films.
+Correspondingly, the $p\pm ip$ pairing states represent topologically nontrivial exciton condensate phase, which can be characterized by nonzero TKNN number or the gapless edge states, while the $p$ paring states are topologically trivial.
+Furthermore, by low-energy analytic solution as well as exact numerical calculation, we have shown that in the topologically nontrivial exciton condensate phase, the presence of $U(1)$ vortexes result in the simple Fermi zero-mode fractional quasiparticle excitations that obey Abelian statistics, which completely distinguish from the non-Abelian Majorana Fermi zero-mode quasiparticle excitations in topological superconductor systems.